panzerdp/dmitripavlutin.com/posts/170-vue-ref/index.md

 There are only 3 steps to make a ref access a DOM element:

-1. Define the ref supposed to hold the DOM element: `const element = ref()`
+1. Define the ref supposed to hold the element: `const element = ref()`
 2. Inside the template, use the special attribute `ref` and assign the ref to it: `<div ref={element}>...</div>`
-3. After mounting, you can access the DOM element by reading `element.value`
+3. After mounting, you can access the element by reading `element.value`

 Let's continue with a simple example.

-A common case when you need to access a DOM element is to focus an input field as soon as it is rendered:
+A common case when you need to access an element is to focus an input field as soon as it is rendered:

 ```vue
 <script setup>